Creative writing mini-course: Lesson two – Openings

 You don’t have to write a lot.
 About 500-700 words should be ample.
 Though of course, if it’s working and flowing, please keep building on it!

 I hope you’ve enjoyed this lesson.
-See you next week, when we’ll be wrapping up this mini-course with a look at scenes: how to get the most out of them, and the importance of structuring our stories around them.
+See you next time, when we’ll be wrapping up this mini-course with a look at scenes: how to get the most out of them, and the importance of structuring our stories around them.
 This, I hope, will stand you in good stead for taking your writing forward.

 A short piece of written feedback (approx. 150– 200 words) from a member of the CBC editorial team on your 700-word response to the task.